sevagh/jitters/README.md

 ### wav_receiver, wav_jitter_receiver

-Both examples have a similar threaded structure.
-There's a [crossbeam ArrayQueue](https://docs.rs/crossbeam/0.7.2/crossbeam/queue/struct.ArrayQueue.html) used as an SPSC between the UDP listener thread and `RtpIn` populator thread.

-1. thread 1: read from UDP socket, put packets in an ArrayQueue
-2. thread 2: read packets from the ArrayQueue, put them in the `RtpIn` struct with a `write()` RwLock \*
-3. thread 3: check the `RtpIn` struct with a `read()` RwLock, and use the [cpal]() crate to play audio on the default interface

-I thought of using a [Concurrent Skip List](https://docs.rs/crossbeam-skiplist/0.0.0/crossbeam_skiplist/) for maintaining sorted concurrent packet insertions in the jitter buffer.
-However, for simplicity, in the caller example I wrap the `RtpJitterInStream` with an [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html) instead of a mutex to indicate that I'll only be serially writing to the inner `Vec<(Vec<u8>, u16, u32)>` from a UDP socket.

 Similar to the above send/receive test with `ffplay`, run the receiver examples to listen to the WAV file: